anupam-kumar-krishnan/21-Days-Competitive-Programming/README.md

 ## Started learning some algorithm
   ## Sieve of Eratosthenes
      - The sieve of Eratosthenes is one of the most efficient ways to find all primes smaller than n when n is smaller than 10 million

+# Day 6🚀

+## Solved some problems on GFG
+  - Multiply array elements
+  - Sum of array